Ebarrett11/Physics-Simulation-Gaussian-/README.md

 # Physics-Simulation-Gaussian-
-Project made for research assistant program at Michigan State University
+Project made for professorial assistant program at Michigan State University
 ## Functionality
 Detailed below is the simulation of balls along a string.
 The balls are treated as springs with equilibrium length l = 1m.
 On either side of the string is a fixed ball with a spring constant of 3K